ydahal1/ydahal1/jokes.md

-I was going to learn how to juggle, but I didn't have the balls.
+A ghost walks into a bar and asks for a glass of vodka but the bar tender says, “sorry we don’t serve spirits”

 [
-Thu Mar 19 00:40:15 UTC 2026
+Fri Mar 20 00:38:35 UTC 2026
  ]